-A senior executive (including an acting senior private frame) of private frame of the first of the senior private solvice given by the senior executive has no such private interests to declare, s/he must declare a "nil return".
+Where a senior executive has no such private interests to declare, s/he must declare a "nil return".

 After a senior executive makes an initial declaration, a fresh declaration must be made:

 - As soon as practicable, following any relevant change in the senior executive's private interests - As soon as practicable, following the senior executive's assignment to a new role or responsibility - At least annually.